-In this paper, we set out to explore the design of location-aware automated mechanisms for protecting against reader-and-ghost attacks.
-We note that under such attacks, the valid tag and the valid reader would usually not be in close proximity (e.g., the tag is at a restaurant, while the reader is at a jewelery shop [14]).
+In this paper, we set out to explore the design of locationaware automated mechanisms for protecting against readerand-leech attacks.
+We note that under such attacks, the valid tag and the valid reader would usually not be in close proximity (e.g., the tag is at a restaurant, while the reader is at a jewelery shop [12]).
 This is in contrast to normal circumstances whereby the two entities would be at the same location, physically near to each other.
 Thus, a difference between the locations of the tag and the reader would imply the presence of such attacks.
 In other words, both the valid tag (credit card) and valid reader may transmit their locations to a centralized authority (issuer bank).
 This authority can then compare the information received from both entities and reject the transaction if the two mismatch.
+We note that such a solution can be deployed, with minor changes on the side of the issuer bank, under the current payment infrastructure, where cards share individual keys with their issuer banks (as discussed in Section 2.1 of [12]), and all communication takes place over secure channels.